-The Compensation Committee retained the services of Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), an independent compensation consultant for assistance in determining 2021 and 2022 compensation levels.
+The Compensation Committee currently retains the services of Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), an independent compensation consultant.
 The Compensation Committee retains sole authority to hire or terminate any compensation consultant, approve its professional fees, determine the nature and scope of its services and evaluate its performance.
+A representative of Aon currently attends Compensation Committee meetings, as requested, and communicates with the Compensation Committee chair between meetings as appropriate.
 The Compensation Committee makes all final decisions regarding executive compensation.
+Aon's duties as our independent compensation consultant include, but are not limited to, the following: